| |

 point where Jedi-based groups sprang up on the Internet to recreate

-universally recognized is the individual's attraction to knighthood
+is the strong attraction to knighthood and chivalry, for men especially.

-and chivalry, men especially.
-Both the title and the rite-of-passage
+Both the title and the rite-of-passage it represents a core need

 What is that need?